chriskonnertz/RegEx/README.md

 > The `RegEx` class has a constructor that is an alias of the `addAnd` method:
 `new RegEx('ab')` will generate the same regular expression as `regEx->andAdd('ab')`.

+> This method uses the `AndEx` expression class.

 ### addOr

 ```php
 $regEx->addOr('http', 'https');
 ```

-Adds at least two partial expressions to the overall regular expression and wrap it in an "or" expression.
+Adds at least two partial expressions to the overall regular expression and wraps them in an "or" expression.
 This expression requires that one of its parts exists in the tested string.

 Example of the resulting regex string: `http|https`

 Examples of matching strings: `http`, `https`

+> This method uses the `OrEx` expression class.

 ### addOption